QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

 \subsection{Block Publishing}

 Block publishing comprises of building a block and then broadcasting it.
 To publish a block in slot, $l$, a node, $i$, must build the block data, $Bd_i^l$, and the block header, $Bh_i^l$, as prescribed below.
-Once the block, $B_i^l = \{Bh_i^l,Bd_i^l\}$, is built, it is broadcast, completing the process of publishing block, $B_i^l$.
+The block $B_i^l = \{Bh_i^l,Bd_i^l\}$, is then broadcast to the network.
 In \proto, to optimize the communication process, only the best block seen is propagated forward by the nodes instead of their own block.